 Below is a picture of a hairline/very thin vertical crack.
 It is most likely initial settlement – not something to worry about, but an example of something to keep an eye on.

 Since everything expands and contracts, it is common in commercial work to provide control joints in areas where expansion and contraction is expected.
 However, control joints are not typically installed in residential construction.
 Ridged materials, such as poured-in-place concrete, tend to crack from expansion and contraction much easier than more flexible materials.

 Diagonal cracking is almost always structurally related.
 Diagonal cracking is defined as a crack that tears through the material, not a step crack that follows the mortar joints.
-If you are looking at a foundation wall with diagonal cracking, you should be concerned, however, determining the source is fairly easy.
+If you are looking at a foundation wall with diagonal cracking, there is cause for concern.
+However, determining the source is fairly easy.

-To determine the source or cause of a diagonal crack, draw an imaginary line perpendicular to the center of the crack, downward towards the ground.
+To determine the source or cause of a diagonal crack, draw an imaginary line perpendicular to the center of the crack and downward towards the ground.
 There you should find the source of the cracking.

 Being able to determine the cause or source of a crack can serve as a guide to the action or solution needed.
-If a design solution may be required, a structural engineer should be consulted.
+If a design solution is required, a structural engineer should be consulted.